Administrator: Deploy Multi-Factor Authentication

 Multilingualism

-The voice message can be stored in the portal languages.
-Click on the globe symbol as usual to enter multilingual texts.
+The voice message can be recorded in the portal's languages.
+Click the globe icon as usual to enter multilingual text.

-Once the configuration is complete, the service can be activated and made available to the portal user by selecting the "Activated" setting.
+Once configuration is complete, the service can be enabled by selecting the "Enabled" setting and made available to the portal user.